MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-in-microsoft-365-defender.md

 To ensure that you have access to Copilot for Security, see the [Copilot for Security purchase and licensing information](/security-copilot/faq-security-copilot).
 Once you have access to Copilot for Security, the key capabilities discussed below become accessible in Microsoft Defender.

-## Investigation and response capabilities
+## Investigate and respond to incidents like an expert

-Copilot in Defender enables security teams to tackle attack investigations in a timely manner with ease and precision.
+Enable security teams to tackle attack investigations in a timely manner with ease and precision.
 Bringing AI to Microsoft Defender allows teams to understand attacks immediately, quickly analyze suspicious files and scripts, and promptly assess and apply appropriate mitigation to stop and contain attacks.

 ### Summarize incidents quickly